 ... and much more

-CDs, DVDs, videos, talking books, public service information and local information.
-Access to 1901 census vouchers are also available
+Videos, talking books, public service information and local information.
+Access to the 1901 Ancestry website is available.

-Books are free but there are charges for DVDs, videos, CDs and tapes – please refer to Cambridgeshire Libraries' charges.
+Books are free but there are charges for videos and tapes – please refer to Cambridgeshire Libraries' charges.

 Fines for overdue books and videos